-Have climate change impacts on the project been ascertained and assessed based on existing data and information gathered through field surveys, etc.?
+- i.
+Have climate change impacts on the project been ascertained and assessed based on existing data and information gathered through field surveys, etc.? - ii.
+Based on assessment results, has consideration been made to incorporate any necessary adaptation measures into the project?